ljdnielsen/non-invasive-monitoring/README.md

 # Real-Time Ecosystem Monitoring

-This repository holds the development of the TIGRR Lab project to expand the dunnart model system to include non-invasive, real-time monitoring in the wild.
+This repository holds the TIGRR Lab project expanding the dunnart model system to include non-invasive, real-time monitoring in the wild.

 ## Motivation